secondcoming/ExileTravellingTrader/README.md

 # ExileTravellingTrader
-A travelling trader script for Exile mod
+A travelling trader script for Exile mod.

+To add items to the trader, edit Exile_Trader_CommunityCustoms in your mission config.cpp

 You will need to adjust the waypoints to match the marker names or fixed positions on your map in travellingTrader.sqf